Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Acknowledgements

-{\bf Acknowledgements.---} The authors gratefully acknowledge S.~Carlsten, J.~Greene, E.~Nadler, and P.~Natarajan for useful conversations.
+The authors gratefully acknowledge S.~Carlsten, J.~Greene, E.~Nadler, and P.~Natarajan for useful conversations.
 FJ is supported by the Troesh Scholarship at Caltech.
 MK is supported by the NSF under Award Number 1915005.
 ML and OS are supported by the DOE under Award Number DE-SC0007968 and the Binational Science Foundation (grant~No.~2018140).
-ML is also supported by the Cottrell Scholar Program through the Research Corporation for Science Advancement. \twocolumngrid
+ML is also supported by the Cottrell Scholar Program through the Research Corporation or Science Advancement.
+OS is also supported by the NSF (grant~No.~PHY-1915409). \onecolumngrid